 For more information on diving at Richelieu Rock, please have a look at our liveaboard page.

 Diving at Richelieu Rock and Koh Tachai is possible from November through April.
-Richelieu Rock every Monday, Wednesday, Friday and Sunday, Koh Tachai every Thursday.
-Richelieu Rock 2 dives 5900 Baht, Koh Tachai 2 dives 5600 Baht.
-These prices are including National Park Fees, including transfers from Khao Lak.
+Richelieu Rock every Wednesday, Friday and Sunday, Koh Tachai every Thursday.
+Richelieu Rock 2 dives 6200 Baht, Koh Tachai 2 dives 6000 Baht.
+These prices are including National Park Fees, including transfers from most Khao Lak areas.
 For transfers from Phuket the charge will depend on number of divers and location of the accommodation.

 This fantastic ship wreck, sunk in May 1997, is located close to Anemone Reef, about one and a half hours sailing from Phuket.
 The wreck once contained a huge car deck, a middle deck with saloons and dining rooms and a sun deck with captain's cabin, but these are hardly recognisable anymore.
 This 88 m former car ferry makes a challenging dive due to depth and sometimes strong currents and limited visibility.